apposed/jaunch/README.md

    - `JVM` to launch a JVM program using [JNI] functions (e.g. [`JNI_CreateJavaVM`]).
    - `PYTHON` to launch a Python program using Python's [Stable ABI] (e.g. [`Py_BytesMain`]).
    - `STOP` to launch nothing.
-3. Path to runtime native library (libjvm or libpython).
+3. A sequence of lines corresponding to the directive:
+   - For the JVM:
+     1. A path to jvm native library.
+     2.
+TODO: Update this explanation.
+It's different per directive now.
 4. Number of arguments to the runtime (Python or JVM).
 5. List of arguments to the runtime, one per line.
 6. Main program to run.